XyberVoltage224/My-osu-skins/README.md

 # Xyber Voltage osu skins
 **This is my repository for all the skins I use in this point-and-click rhythm game called osu!
 Hope you enjoy.**

-All skins are made by yours truly (Xyber Voltage) unless stated otherwise (i.e. mixed skins/personal skin edits).
+All skins are made by Xyber Voltage unless stated otherwise (i.e. mixed skins/personal skin edits).

 List created and maintained by yours truly as well.

 This will be continuously updated as needed.

-Discord: **Xyber Voltage#2683**  (inactive for now.
-Contact me on osu! or twitter instead)
+Discord: **LunarStryfe (@lunarstryfe, New owner/manager)**

 # Original Skins